vallard/K8sServerless/mongo/README.md

 ### 4.3.3 Updating A document

 Now let's suppose that someone bought one of these types of bags.
 We would need to decrement the quantity.
 To do this, we need to modify the record.
 We can use the `_id` field to update the record.
+Type the following:

 ```
 db.Inventory.update({"_id" : ObjectId("<YOUR OBJECT ID>")},